 While there were only a limited number of ways to get Freeview Play when it launched in 2015, the service is now edging closer to ubiquity - it's onboard products from around 20 brands.
 In fact, Freeview claims it'll soon be the most widely adopted catch-up platform in the UK.

 You have two options: buy a Freeview Play-toting TV (see below), or an external box like the Humax FVP-4000T set-top box or Panasonic DMR-BWT850EB Blu-ray recorder.

 On the telly front, LG has released a software update to bring the service to some models, including its rather excellent OLEDs (OLED65E6V, OLED55B6V and OLED55C6V), but also many of its mainstream LCD models (see here).
-Panasonic (a supporter of the service from the off) has a similarly generous offering, from its top-tier TX-65DX902B to its Award-winning TX-40DX600B.
+Panasonic (a supporter of the service from the off) has a similarly generous offering, from its latest 4K OLED TX-55EZ952B and its top-tier TX-65DX902B to its Award-winning TX-40DX600B.
 Philips has joined the Freeview Play party with its Ambilight-toting 55POS9002, while Finlux and JVC have a handful between them.

-How about this year's models?
-While we'd imagine new models from the brands above will indeed feature Freeview Play, we've had confirmation that Blaupunkt, Toshiba, Sharp and Hisense are certainly getting on board this year.
+While we'd imagine new models from the brands above will indeed feature Freeview Play in 2017, we've had confirmation that Blaupunkt, Toshiba, Sharp and Hisense are certainly getting on board this year.